Go-go dancing

 Go-go dancers are dancers who are employed to entertain crowds at nightclubs or other venues where music is played.
-Go-go dancing originated in the early 1960s at the French bar Whisky a Gogo located in Juan-les-Pins.
-The bar's name was taken from the French title of the Scottish comedy film Whisky Galore!.
-The French bar then licensed its name to the very popular West Hollywood rock club Whisky a Go Go, which opened in January 1964 and chose the name to reflect the already popular craze of go-go dancing.
-Many 1960s-era clubgoers wore miniskirts and knee-high, high-heeled boots, which eventually came to be called go-go boots.
+Go-go dancing originated in the early 1960s at the French bar Whisky a Gogo, located in the town of Juan-les-Pins.
+The French bar then licensed its name to the West Hollywood rock club Whisky a Go Go, which opened in January 1964 and chose the name to reflect the already popular craze of go-go dancing.
+Many 1960s-era nightclub dancers wore short, fringed skirts and high boots which eventually came to be called go-go boots.
 Nightclub promoters in the mid‑1960s then conceived the idea of hiring women dressed in these outfits to entertain patrons.

 Etymology

 The term go-go derives from the phrase "go-go-go" for a high-energy person, and was influenced by the French expression à gogo, meaning "in abundance, galore", which is in turn derived from the ancient French word la gogue for "joy, happiness".
 The term go-go dancer originated from the French bar Whisky a Gogo located in Juan-les-Pins, a seaside town near Cannes, which was among the first places in the world to replace live music with records selected by a disc jockey and to provide the spectacle of paid dancers known as go-go girls.
+The bar's name was taken from the French title of the Scottish comedy film Whisky Galore!